bilalthepunjabi/bilalthepunjabi/README.md

 ## I'm a Full Stack Developer !

-- 🔭 Working as a Rect Js Developer on freelancing sites
 - 🔭 Working as a Full Stack Developer in Traxim Technology
 - 🌱 Follwing Advanced TypeScript
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Explore AWS.
+- 🥅 2023 Goals: Explore AI, Machine Learning and model training.

 ### Projects